 Bill Dambrova

-Bill has shown artwork in local as well as national galleries and museums, and has created site specific art installations at locations including: Valley Metro Rail, Burning Man, East Jesus, and Meow Wolf.
-His work can be found in the public collections of institutions such as The Tucson Museum of Art, ASU Art Museum, The City of Scottsdale, The Sky Harbor Airport Museum, The State of New Mexico: Art in Public Places Program, DuPont, Kroger, The City of Tempe, and The Phoenix Suns Legacy Partners.
+Dambrova has created site specific art installations and public art at locations including Valley Metro Rail, Burning Man, East Jesus, Meow Wolf and Phoenix Sky Harbor Airport Rental Car Return Station.
+His work can be found in the public collections of institutions such as The Tucson Museum of Art, Arizona State University Art Museum, The City of Scottsdale, The Sky Harbor Airport Museum, Scottsdale Museum of Contemporary Art, The State of New Mexico: Art in Public Places Program, DuPont, Kroger, The City of Tempe, and The Phoenix Suns Legacy Partners.

 Photo by Brandon Sullivan for Luxe Interior Magazine.